 In either case, proof of health insurance must include medical and emergency coverage valid for the entire trip abroad.
 Travelers will be expected to provide a letter from the health insurance company stating coverage for medical expenses, hospitalization costs and repatriation for medical reasons.
 They have also declared that coverage for medical expenses must not be less than Euro 30.000 (or $50,000 USD).

 One popular option is the Atlas Travel insurance plan that has been specifically customized to meet and exceed these minimum requirements.
-This health insurance for Italy is well designed for your trip as it includes doctor visits, hospitalization, prescription medication, emergency medical evacuation, repatriation, lost luggage, etc. Not only will it meet these listed requirements, but after you purchase the plan you will be able to access your account for a customized visa letter that you can print out to show your proof of insurance.
+This travel insurance for Italy is well designed for your trip as it includes doctor visits, hospitalization, prescription medication, emergency medical evacuation, repatriation, lost luggage, etc. Not only will it meet these listed requirements, but after you purchase the plan you will be able to access your account for a customized visa letter that you can print out to show your proof of insurance.
 This visa letter will be available to you immediately after you purchase the plan.